Omega — Autonomous Engineering Operations

 - Cost per mission.
 Token consumption is captured per tool call (the tracking hook) but not yet aggregated into a per-mission cost report.
 A dashboard for this is planned.

 - Incident-avoidance count.
 The observer fires nudges, but the proportion of nudges that prevented a stall (vs nudges sent into already-recovering sessions) is not yet computed.
+The new tracking-reactor will help here: every event-driven trigger writes a line to

-Two short case studies (concrete, verifiable today)
+Five short case studies (concrete, verifiable today)

 Case A — The 4000-character /goal pivot.
 The native /goal primitive was integrated, evaluated under load, and found to have a hard 4000-character limit incompatible with real worker prompts (mission + pre-boot knowledge pack + criteria + verify + autonomy banner).
 Phase 2 default-on was reverted within 24 hours; the PLAN protocol was introduced as a replacement.
-The revert was end-to-end tested the same day with a runtime worker dispatch (described above).
+The revert was end-to-end tested the same day with a runtime worker dispatch.
 Evidence: a smoke test suite of 8 assertions validates that the revert is applied and the PLAN protocol artifacts are in place.

 Case B — The worker-mark-done oracle guard.
 A debug session revealed that an oracle had accidentally called worker-mark-done.sh instead of oracle-mark-done.sh, writing its done-signal to the wrong namespace.
 A guard was added that refuses oracle session names (regex-matched) with rc=3 and a redirect message.
 The fix is small (10 lines of bash) but eliminates a class of cross-tier confusion errors.
 Smoke-tested: oracle session → rejected; worker session → accepted.